Resources

 Residence Curriculum

-We are more than just a place to live.
-At Graduate House, we have developed a residence curriculum that focuses on the growth and development of our residents.
+At Graduate House we are more than just a place to live.
+We have developed a residence curriculum that focuses on the growth and development of our residents.
 The curriculum was developed by professional staff in collaboration with various campus partners.
-The Residence Life staff facilitate events and programs throughout the year following the curriculum’s learning outcomes.

-As the largest graduate student residence on campus, Graduate House is committed to providing high-quality living experiences to the graduate students at the University of Toronto.
-As such, a curriculum has been created to support development in all areas of the student experience and to foster the growth of well-rounded graduate students while residing at Grad House.
-Implementing a curriculum that incorporates all-encompassing learning goals will support the busy graduate student lifestyle by offering a variety of convenient, relevant and supportive programs as well as contribute to filling any gaps in the student experience.
+Our curriculum incorporates all-encompassing learning goals that will support the busy graduate student lifestyle by offering a variety of convenient, relevant and supportive programs as well as contribute to filling any gaps in the student experience.

 Learning Pillars

-The curriculum focuses on seven (7) areas of development or learning goals.
-These pillars have been identified by residents, Assistant Dean of Residence Life & Communication (ADRLC), current Resident Advisors (RAs), relevant University of Toronto faculty members, the School of Graduate studies (including accessibility services and the Dean’s office) and Student Life at the University of Toronto.
-The pillars represent what residents can expect to learn when they live here.
+The curriculum focuses on seven areas of development – also known as learning pillars.
+The pillars represent what residents can expect to learn when they live at Graduate House.
 Ultimately, each pillar will have their own respective learning outcomes and will be both a guide and the objectives of the Grad House curriculum.

 Professional Development